 Do you know that Argentina once had a massive population of Africans who were inhabitants of that land?
-According to the 2019 National Census of Argentina, the total Population of Argentine amounted to about 44.78 million, of whom 149,493 are Afro-Argentine.
-The most exciting part about the Argentine’s of African descent is that throughout the 18th to the 19th century, they played a pivotal role in the national culture of Argentina, at that time, they consisted of about 50 percent of the population, which means that they’re the majority as compared to the European descendants who were the minority.
-It completely changed when the Spanish colonialist arrived and started the enslavement and colonization of the Afro-Argentine’s and this progressively increased the continuous influx of Europeans in Argentina.
+According to the 2019 National Census of Argentina, the total Population of Argentines amounted to about 44.78 million, of whom 149,493 are Afro-Argentine.
+The most exciting part about the Argentine’s of African descent is that throughout the 18th to the 19th century, they played a pivotal role in the national culture of Argentina.
+At that time, they consisted of about 50 per cent of the population, which means that they were the majority as compared to the European descendants who were the minority.
+It completely changed when the Spanish colonialist arrived and started the enslavement and colonization of the Afro-Argentine’s, and this progressively increased the continuous influx of Europeans in Argentina.

-As I write, the population of Argentina consist of 97 percent of Europeans descendants; this current figure seems confusing taking into account that as of the early 1700’s, close to 50 percent of Argentine’s were of African descent and between 30 to 40 percent in mostly Buenos Aires were either black or mulatto.
-So what happened to Afro-Argentine’s and why are they now the disadvantaged minority?
+As I write, the population of Argentina consist of 97 per cent of European descendants.
+This current figure seems confusing taking into account that as of the early 1700s, close to 50 per cent of Argentine’s were of African descent and between 30 and 40 per cent in mostly Buenos Aires were either black or mulatto.
+So what happened to Afro-Argentine’s, and why are they now the disadvantaged minority?

 One of the controversial founders of the unfavourable policies represents no other than Domingo Faustino Sarmiento; he was an Argentinian activist, intellectual, writer, statesman and the seventh president of Argentina.
-Domingo Sarmiento issued this statement during his exile in Chile, and I quote: “We must be reasonable with the Spaniards,” he wrote, “by exterminating a savage people whose territory they were going to occupy, they merely achieved what all civilized people have done with savages, what colonization did consciously or unconsciously: absorb, destroy and exterminate.”
-For more insights on Domingo Faustino Sacrimiento, click on the link below.
+Domingo One of the controversial founders of the unfavourable racist policies is Domingo Faustino Sarmiento.
+He was an Argentinean activist, an intellectual writer, a statesman and Argentina’s seventh president.
+Domingo Sarmiento issued this statement during his exile in Chile, and I quote: “We must be reasonable with the Spaniards,” he wrote, “by exterminating a savage people whose territory they were going to occupy, they merely achieved what all civilized people have done with savages, what colonization did consciously or unconsciously: absorb, destroy and exterminate.” – Domingo Faustino Sarmiento.

-Think about this, why is Argentina mostly white and the rest of their neighbors are more of a diverse race like Brazil, Columbia, Uruguay who have a large number of black people, the same applies to Bolivia which has a large number of Indians.
-If you capture a more proper look at the Argentine football national team, then one must inquire why there is an acute shortage of black footballers?
-It is yet another genocide executed on black people because, as always, black lives never matter.
-The Argentine government needs to explain what happened to their once populous Afro-Argentine population.
+Come to think of it, why is Argentina mostly white and the rest of their neighbours are more of a diverse race like Brazil and Columbia who have a large number of black people.
+Similarly, Bolivia has a huge number of Indians.
+If you catch a more appropriate look at the Argentinian national football team, then one must wonder why there is an acute shortage of black footballers?
+This is yet another unequal social genocide carried out on black people because, as always, black life does not matter.
+The Argentine government must explain what happened to their once populated Afro-Argentine population.
 As always, it’s my opinion.